okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/main/index.md

 This procedure creates an access token using the `clientAssertion` value required for authentication into the risk provider service application.

-1. Make a POST request using the following API from the Risk Integration Postman collection: **Partner: API to get the access token** (`https://${yourOktaDomain}/oauth2/v1/token`).
+1. Make a POST request using the following API from the Risk Integration Postman Collection: **Partner: API to get the access token** (`https://${yourOktaDomain}/oauth2/v1/token`).
 2. Review the response from the call and copy the `access_token` value to your Postman's `accessToken` environment variable.
-Don't include the leading and trailing double quotes around the `access_token` value, below, while saving the `accessToken` variable.
+Don't include the leading and trailing double quotes around the `access_token` value while saving the `accessToken` variable.
 A sample response follows:

     ```JSON
     {